Newsletter Subscribe

 Victoria is full of destination dupes that give off the vibes of an international holiday but are only a drive away.

-As the days stretch longer and the layers finally peel off, the call for a dreamy escape hits different.
-Maybe it’s sparkling coastlines, maybe it’s rolling green hills — either way, a sun-soaked reset is non-negotiable.
-The only problem?
-Your bank account says no, babe.
+As the days stretch longer and the layers finally peel off, the urge for a dreamy escape hits differently.
+Maybe it’s sparkling coastlines, maybe rolling green hills, but a sun-soaked reset feels non-negotiable.
+The only catch?
+Your bank account says otherwise.

 Huggins Lookout, Bright (Image Credit: Visit Victoria)

-With its river valleys, alpine peaks and chalet-style stays, Bright could pass for Bavaria — only here, the air is softer and the vineyards closer at hand.
-In spring, the town bursts into blossom; by summer, cycling trails, craft breweries and riverside picnics channel the charm of Germany’s alpine villages.
-Swap beer halls for boutique wineries, snow-dusted chalets for sunlit cottages, and you’ve got a European escape without the passport.
+With its river valleys, alpine peaks and chalet-style stays, Bright channels the easy charm of a European mountain town, only brighter, warmer and distinctly Australian.
+In spring, blossom-lined streets soften the town; in summer, cycling trails, clear rivers and craft breweries take centre stage.
+Swap beer halls for boutique wineries, snow-dusted chalets for sunlit cottages, and you’ve got an alpine escape that feels relaxed rather than remote.

 Walhalla (Image Credit: Visit Gippsland)

-Sitchu Recommends: Embrace a charming side quest — hike to Mushroom Rocks in Baw Baw National Park.
+Sitchu Recommends: Take a side quest to Mushroom Rocks in Baw Baw National Park.

 Port Fairy (Image Credit: Visit Great Ocean Road)